jonathanlewell/modernthaifood/site/content/shop/thai-food-secrets.md

 I've cooked every recipe many times, making adjustments to quantities so that you get the most accurate, triple-checked instructions.

 If you want to avoid the potential disappointment of using untested recipes from the Internet, you'll never regret buying these low-cost e-books.
 They will give you hours of enjoyment and help you cook dozens of delicious meals.

-Please take a look at what's on offer on this page.
-Mouth-watering, yes?

-## Choose one of these two options:

-Download the FREE Index and put it on your iPad.
-Or go straight to my online store and buy a selection of titles.